rahulsinghai/mlops-pipeline/house-price-prediction/README.md

 None of this is fit for production as outlined, but many of the principles and technologies are widely applicable.
 You’ll really only need Docker Desktop to follow along.
 This will enable you to run Kubernetes.
-However, you should also clone this [repo](https://github.com/rahulsinghai/mlops-pipeline), as it has all of the additional scripts we’ll need.
+However, you should also clone this cuurrent [repo](https://github.com/rahulsinghai/mlops-pipeline), as it has all of the additional scripts we’ll need.

 ## Serving Machine Learning Models with Seldon Core

 Currently, Seldon Core supports a multitude of languages including Python, R, Java, NodeJS, and now Go (alpha).
 The fundamental unit of execution in any **k8s cluster** is a **Pod**, which is always backed by one or more Docker containers.